 Grafting symbolizes a way to enhance compatibility between the different components of polymer alloys.
-It implicates chemical linking of a short side chain, that is compatible in terms of intermolecular attraction with one of the elements, on to the major chain of the other element.
+It implicates the chemical linking of a short side chain, that is compatible in terms of intermolecular attraction with one of the elements, onto the major chain of the other element.

 Polymer alloys are a category of polymer blends where another polymer’s addition is modified to deliver controlled morphology, and thus specific performance traits.

 You can greatly revise the qualities of many plastics by blending or alloying two or more polymers.
 These phrases are repeatedly exploited interchangeably, but technically, blends are combinations that are not entirely compatible, and alloys are fully compatible.
 Polymer alloy comprises a distinct sub-class of polymer blends; nearly all high-performance engineering blends are alloys.

 The term polymer alloy for a polymer blend is not encouraged, as the former phrase contains multiphase copolymers but omits incompatible polymer blends.

 Alloys are polymer mixtures that depict a single phase.
 In broad terms, the properties of a blend are the average of the individual elements’ traits, while alloys reflect a new and differentiated bunch of properties.

 A polymer blend, or polymer mixture, is a unit of a group of substances similar to metal alloys.
 At least two polymers are combined to formulate a new material with many distinct physical properties.
 Polymer blends can be utilized as thermoplastic elastomers also.